GuptaSiddhant/arcadia/README.md

 - Mobile friendly
 - Save/load and resolution

-For each feature, a brief description how do you plan to implement it?
+TODO: For each feature, a brief description how do you plan to implement it?
 (what is there to say about this?
 We follow the requirements?)

 ## Models and Views